New patients can request an appointment online! Click here to get started.

 Depending on the source of the pain, we may use a variety of treatments to alleviate neck and head pain, such as nerve blocks, steroid injections, and physical therapy.

-Your neck pain treatment plan might include:
+Your personalized neck pain treatment plan might include:

 Try alternating heat with ice packs, or wearing a neck brace to relieve pain and inflammation while an injury heals.